 Look around you right now.
 Every single physical product you see was at one point a concept or idea brought to fruition.
 The curve on your office chair, the high-quality materials of your desk, and the funky lamp in your living room were all concepts brought to life through manufacturing.

 Mapping out the scope of your project will increase your odds of success.
-Plan out all the stages we cover here into a series of actionable steps.
+Plan out all the stages we cover here into a series of actionable steps with detailed specifications.
 Those who try to wing it are those ideas that are never finished.

 In the beginning stages, it’s easy to have enthusiasm and excitement for the idea.
 You have a great idea and you’re hoping to change the world or get rich (or both).
 But it’s important to realize some of the capital costs and difficult stages that follow.